oracle-livelabs/database/datapump-xtts-migration/06-incremental-backup-restore/incremental-backup-restore.md

 ## Introduction

 The next part of the migration is the incremental backups.
 They built on top of the initial level 0 backup, but backs up only the changes since the last backup.
 Each incremental backup reduces the time and size of the final incremental backup.
+Like the previous lab, there is still no downtime yet.

 Estimated Time: 10 Minutes.